Suggestion: Watch the 10 minutes video tutorial before reading this article

 Exporting to China can be a challenging project for companies that have little knowledge of the market.

 One of the biggest and most costly issues exporters experience is that their products get stuck at the customs, or sent back, as they don’t comply with local CIQ regulations.

-CIQ is the organ that can reject imports of your products to China, if you don’t comply with the standards required.
+CIQ is an authority that can reject imports of your products to China, if you don’t comply with local standards.